Top-rated movers to make your Tempe to Santa Ana move easy

 - Santa Ana is considered to be less safe than Tempe with a score of 45.83 vs Tempe’s 57.64.

-Other things to consider for your Tempe vs. Santa Ana move
+Other things to consider for your Tempe to Santa Ana move

 - Truck parking permits: Make sure to look into local parking regulations—some areas require permits for large moving trucks.

-- Change of address: To avoid missing any mail, we recommend submitting your USPS change of address form at least a week before your move.
-You can choose your official move date to make sure everything gets forwarded properly to Santa Ana Start the process here.
+- Change of address: We suggest filing your USPS change of address form at least one week before your move.
+You’ll be able to set your official move date, helping ensure your mail is forwarded correctly to Santa Ana.
+Start the process here.

 - Moving company insurance: The amount and type of insurance movers must have depends on state regulations.
 Opt for Released Value Protection – a cost-free choice provided by movers with minimal coverage.
 The liability is capped at 60 cents per pound per article.
 For instance, if a 50-inch TV weighing 25 pounds is lost or damaged, your reimbursement is only $15 (60 cents x 25 pounds).
 To ensure comprehensive coverage for your items’ full value, consult with your chosen moving company or consider third-party insurance options.